tesfayande/project_13/README.md

 # Project 13

-## Développez une application full-stack complète
+## Définissez une solution fonctionnelle et concevez l’architecture d’une application

 ## 📝 Project Overview

 This repository contains the project13 of  OpenClassrooms [Angular and Java development](https://openclassrooms.com/fr/paths/533-developpeur-full-stack-java-et-angular) development path.
-It was built as a fullstack web application with:
+It was built as a fullstack Chat web application with:

 - **Backend**: Spring Boot (Java) for REST API
 - **Frontend**: Angular (TypeScript) for user interface